FIVE MOST SURPRISING FINDS

 Ownership — The Product Is Not the Owner

 Three corporations control most global music distribution.
-Universal Music Group is owned by Vivendi, a French company.
-Sony Music Entertainment is owned by Sony Group, a Japanese company.
-Warner Music Group is owned by Access Industries.
-It is controlled by Len Blavatnik, a Ukrainian-born billionaire.
-Together, these three control about 65 percent of the global recorded music market.
+Vivendi, a French company, owns Universal Music Group, while Sony Group, a Japanese company, owns Sony Music Entertainment.
+Access Industries owns Warner Music Group, which Len Blavatnik—a Ukrainian-born billionaire—controls.
+Together these three control about 65 percent of the global recorded music market.

-The Black artists who create rap music are usually signed to these labels.
-They do not own the masters—the rights to the recordings.
-They do not control the distribution.
-They receive a small part of the revenue from their work.
-The standard major-label contract gives the artist between 15 and 20 percent of revenue.
-That is before recoupment.
-The label takes back every dollar it spent on recording, marketing, and advances from the artist's share.
+Black artists who create rap music usually sign to these labels without owning the masters—the rights to the recordings—or controlling distribution.
+From their work they receive only a small part of the revenue.
+The standard major-label contract gives the artist between 15 and 20 percent of revenue before recoupment, when the label recovers every dollar spent on recording, marketing, and advances from the artist’s share.

-Streaming made up 84 percent of U.S. recorded music revenue in 2023.
-After platform and distributor fees, the label's share of streaming income is usually 55 to 70 percent.
-The rest is divided among producers and the recording artist.
+Streaming accounted for 84 percent of U.S. recorded music revenue in 2023.
+After platform and distributor fees, labels typically retain 55 to 70 percent of streaming income while producers and the recording artist divide the rest.

 What Does Your Real-World Intelligence Look Like?